Women Leadership in STEM

 Cohort members are paired with an executive coach who works one-on-one with them to build on their strengths and address areas for growth.
 Leadership style assessments will inform these conversations and enhance each participant’s understanding of their own leadership skills.
 With this feedback and support from their coach, participants can decide which leadership competencies to focus on, paving the road for them to be a more powerful and effective leader.

 The event at the end of the programme celebrates the group’s growth as they graduate to a new phase of their leadership.
-During the showcase, participants are provided a platform to present their Leadership Projects to a larger audience, including influential stakeholders from the health and STEM fields, policy makers, and domain experts, subject to their availability.
+During the Lift Off event, participants are provided a platform to present their Leadership Projects to a larger audience, including influential stakeholders from the health and STEM fields, policy makers, and domain experts, subject to their availability.

 Benefits of the Programme